-Between Lake Erie, the esteemed Finger Lakes, and the shores of Long Island, New York State offer some of the best wing shooting in the country.
-If I didn't mention the St. Lawrence Seaway region I would be remise in my duties, and you can't forget all of the creeks and river opportunities that the Empire State has to offer.
+Between Lake Erie, the esteemed Finger Lakes, the St. Lawrence Seaway region, and the shores of Long Island, New York offers some of the best wing shooting in the country.
+You can't forget the wetlands, creeks, and river opportunities that the Empire State offers.

-Mallards tipping their wings and running each other over trying to land in your set will make any waterfowl hunter get his or her dander up.
-Cornhusker water and field hunting is alive and well.
+Mallards tipping their wings and running each other over, trying to land in your set, will make any waterfowl hunter get their dander up.
+In the Cornhusker state, water and field hunting are alive and well.

-Anywhere you can have geese as well as puddle ducks dumping in to your decoys you will have a great waterfowl hunting experience.
-Since Minnesota is known as the "Land of 10,000 Lakes," it goes without saying that it would be on this list.
+Anywhere you can have geese and puddle ducks dumping into your decoys, you'll have a great waterfowl hunting experience.
+As Minnesota is known as the "Land of 10,000 Lakes," it goes without saying that it would be on this list.

 5. North Dakota

-The epitome of Prairie Pothole duck hunting, North Dakota offers some of the best wing-shooting there is.
-Even when the ice shows and the hunting gets tougher, there's nothing better than setting up on a pothole the mallards have been using.
+A hot bed of prairie pothole duck hunting, North Dakota offers some of the best wing shooting to be found anywhere.
+Even when the ice shows and the hunting gets more challenging, there's nothing better than setting up on a pothole the mallards have been using.